 Researchers typically measure life expectancy for HD by the number of years after symptom onset.
 This can be as few as 5 years or more than 25 for adult-onset HD.
 The median, or middle range, is

 Many people with HD can live for many years before they begin to experience symptoms.
 The average age of symptom onset is 45 years.
-However,
+However, about 25% of those affected don’t experience the onset of Huntington’s disease until after the age of 50.

 It’s possible to receive a diagnosis of HD before symptoms begin.
 Connections in the brain and brain volume can